 Do you own any Chinese porcelain?
 Are you curious to know what they are worth?
-Our Experts can provide a free appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.
+Our Experts can provide an appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.

 Porcelain: an artistic practice from China

 Chinese porcelain is derived from ceramics, a technique practiced in China since the beginning of civilization, which was also used to make objects from the manipulation of natural materials (terracotta, earthenware, etc.).
 Porcelain was born from the use of a material called kaolin, which, fired at more than a thousand degrees and then cooled, gave rise to this fine and prized clay.
 Porcelain then reached its peak in China in the Middle Ages and very quickly aroused worldwide interest.
 Whereas ceramics were previously dedicated to useful objects (such as kitchenware), porcelain became the essence of making more aesthetic and decorative objects.